AliRezaJoodi/Electronics_Modules/Drive AT24Cx I2C EEPROM/README.md

 It's about **Drive AT24Cx I2C EEPROM**.
 I tested it for many times and worked great.
-Description for the content:
+It has included:

 Pictures:
 - It has included photos of samples I made.